-CM Visit Checklist (2)

-Measure:

-□ Direct member to provide urine sample in designated UDT cup.

-□ Check the results of the urine drug screen and validity testing.

-□ Enter the UDT result for the visit into the Incentive Manager Portal.
+Measure: ☐ Direct member to provide urine sample in designated UDT cup. ١ ☐ Check the results of the urine drug screen and validity testing. ☐ Enter the UDT result for the visit into the Incentive Manager Portal.

-CM Visit Checklist (3)

-Reward (if stimulant-negative result):

-Use JOY - Congratulate the member on their success/hard work!

-Communicate incentive amount earned for the visit.
-Utilize Incentive Manager Portal to generate and disburse incentive.

-Encourage Success - Stimulant-Negative UDT

-UDT is Negative for Stimulants - Respond with JOY

-JOIN them in celebration!

-OFFER encouragement to keep up the good work

-YIELD positivity by reminding them that they can earn even more with continued stimulant-negative test results

-(Remember, the incentive is doing the heavy lifting!)

-See Handout #2 of Part 1 Implementation Training: https://uclaisap.org/recoveryincentives/ 21
+Encourage Success - Stimulant-Negative UDT UDT is Negative for Stimulants - Respond with JOY JOIN them in celebration!
+Offer Rencouragement to keep up the good work YIELD positivity by reminding them that they can earn even more with continued stimulant-negative test results (Remember, the incentive is doing the heavy lifting!)
+See Handout #2 of Part 1 Implementation Training: https://uclaisap.org/recoveryincentives/

-CM Visit Checklist (4)

-Encourage (if stimulant-positive result):

-□ Use EASE - Praise member on making the effort/showing up for their scheduled appointment.

-□ Communicate that they will not receive an incentive for the visit and remind them that they have another opportunity to earn an incentive in just a few days.

-$\hfill\square$ Review the concepts of "reset" and "recovery" with the member.